industrydive/sourcedive/readme.md

 Create the database

-	CREATE DATABASE sourcelist;
+	CREATE DATABASE sourcedive;

 Create the user

-	CREATE USER sourcelistuser WITH PASSWORD 'password-here';
+	CREATE USER sourcediveuser WITH PASSWORD 'password-here';

 Grant permissions

-	GRANT ALL PRIVILEGES ON DATABASE sourcelist TO sourcelistuser;
+	GRANT ALL PRIVILEGES ON DATABASE sourcedive TO sourcediveuser;

 Close the shell